> Scuba diving in Cenotes

 Divers with an Open Water certification can dive cenotes, because, since cenotes are caverns and not caves, they offer open spaces with a quick access to surface.
 In those open spaces, it's very common to see an unmatched spectacle of light as it enters the crystal clear water, that leaves in divers an unforgetable view.

 Almost any cenote can be visited for diving, however, the most attractive ones are Dos Ojos, Gran Cenote, Calavera and El Eden.

 Scuba diving in Cenotes with Playa Scuba is only $95 USD.
 For security reasons, we only take up to 5 divers per instructor/guide in each dive.

-* For only $240 USD we offer to you a 3-day dive: 1 in Playa del Carmen, 1 in Cozumel and 1 in a cenote.
+* For the same price ($280 USD) we offer to you a 3-day dive: 1 in Playa del Carmen, 1 in Cozumel and 1 in a cenote.

 In all cases you have a 2-tank dive per day, so you do 6 tanks!

 Entrance fee to cenotes (varies from 10 tu 20 USD) and ferry to Cozumel (26 USD) not included.

 If you don't have your own gear when diving with us, you can rent one from us.
 In this case please add 15 USD per day to the price.